Valid XHMTL

 Editors

-Finally, as previously mentioned, counters don't have to begin at 1 - you can use {counter-increment:chapters 4}, or reset them to a non-default with {counter-reset:sub-sections 2}, for example.
+Finally, as previously mentioned, counters don't have to begin at 1 - you can use {counter-increment:chapters 4}, or reset them to a non-default with {counter-reset:sub-section 2}, for example.